taw/etwng/luac/README.txt

 It should be possible to adapt it to other platforms supported by lua without too much modest effort.

+The build script currently expects 32-bit operating system.
+(since .luac for Total War files are 32-bit)
+It's possible to cross-compile it on 64-bit operating system, you just need to specify proper flags.

 == Requirements ==

 You need to have all basic libraries installed.